kwaldenphd/propublica-compas-lab/README.md

 filterData.shape
 ```

-## More Filtering
+### More Filtering

-34. Within the cases with a COMPAS score, we also need to check to see if we have the right offense.

-35. So if the charge date of a defendant's COMPAS-scored crime was not within 30 days from when the person was arrested, it's best to assume that we do not have the right offense, and remove that row.

-36. So we will filter out rows where **days_b_screening_arrest** is over 30 or under -30:
+Within the cases with a COMPAS score, we also need to check to see if we have the right offense.
+So if the charge date of a defendant's COMPAS-scored crime was not within 30 days from when the person was arrested, it's best to assume that we do not have the right offense, and remove that row.
+We will filter out rows where **days_b_screening_arrest** is over 30 or under -30:

-**Python Syntax**
+**Python Pandas Syntax**

 ```Python
 # filter data